 Clive Thompson (Thompson 2013) provides statistics for other platforms.
-According to Thompson, there are 500 million tweets on Twitter, 1 million blogs on Wordpress, and 16 billion words inputted from users on Facebook daily.
+According to Thompson, there are 500 million tweets on Twitter, 1 million blogs on Wordpress, and 16 billion words entered on Facebook daily.
 Twitter allows one user’s perspective to reach his/her followers.
-Wordpress blogs, user comments are only read by followers or people who stumble across the blog.
-F allows comments can receive a ‘Like’ represented by a ‘Thumb up’ icon. osts are to followers.
-Globally, there are 12 billion . texts are sent to user-specified recipients.
+Wordpress blogs, permitting user comments are only read by followers or people who stumble across the blog.
+Facebook allows comments and the post can receive a ‘Like’ represented by a ‘Thumb up’ icon.
+Posts are limited to followers.
+Globally, there are 12 billion texts sent daily.
+The texts are sent to user-specified recipients.
+Reddit is open to all, and accessible with a self-generated username and password.
+As an open-source platform, users post news, images and links that has 5.5 billion page views per month, and 113.8 million unique visitors, from 175 countries.

-Once registered, a user can ‘upvote’ or ‘downvote’ posts, based on the preference.
-Anyone can start a community in Reddit, and comments can be left on any Reddit post, or a thread of message exchanges between the average of 3 million Redditors logged in at any given time.
-With 7200 active communities, Reddit is a plethora
+Once registered, a user can ‘upvote’ or ‘downvote’ posts, based on the user’s preference.
+Anyone can start a community in Reddit, and comments can be left on any Reddit post, or as a thread of message exchanges between the average of 3 million Redditors logged in at any given time.
+With 7200 active communities, Reddit is a plethora smaller topics, known as subreddits.

 With a many-to-many approach of information-sharing, Reddit, like other platforms, has taken advantage of economies of scale and facilitates the sharing of information to the masses.
-One of the most popular subreddits on Reddit is IAmA “I am a…” where a Redditor posts a subject line, and other redditors ask questions of the IAmA redditor.
-President Barack Obama hosted subreddit in 2012, that was upvoted by 14,750 people, viewed by 5.6 million people.
+One of the most popular subreddits on Reddit is IAmA( “I am a…” ) where a Redditor posts a subject line, and other redditors ask questions of the IAmA redditor.
+President Barack Obama hosted this subreddit in 2012, that was upvoted by 14,750 people, and viewed by 5.6 million people.
 Bill Gates was second in popularity with 8441 upvotes.
-Upvotes
+Upvotes are made by Redditors who like the post.

 Reddit has a diverse and frequently vocal population.
-Redditors draw information from multiple sources to support their individual perspectivRedditors review the comments and formulate an opinion.
+Redditors draw information from multiple sources to support their individual perspectives, Redditors review the comments and formulate an opinion.
 With a subreddit such as Obama’s IAmA, the difference between mainstream news and a social media platform is in the real-time nature.
-Unlike a sound-bite in broadcast news, Reddit become a discussion.
-Tough questions and kudos are both raised, and learn from process and the content.
+Unlike a sound-bite in broadcast news, Reddit interviews become a discussion.
+Tough questions and kudos are both raised, and participants learn from both the process and the content.

-subreddit, called Meddit, discusses medical issues.
+Another subreddit, called Meddit, discusses medical issues.
 Reddit provides a very clearly phrased disclaimer.
 A Redditor asked for advice about obtaining insulin for his mother, who had been denied Social Security, Medicare and state care.
 Within several hours, the Redditor received information about over-the-counter insulin, a savings program for Lantus (a diabetic drug), and a local helpline specific to the Redditor’s community, as well as informing the Redditor that Americans can no longer be denied heath care due to pre-existing conditions such as diabetes.
 When one Redditor suggested the over-the-counter insulin, another Redditor quickly pointed out that incorrect insulin usage is a recipe for disaster.
-This is one example of the many instances of Reddit crowd-sourcing.
+This is one example of the many instances of Reddit’s information crowd-sourcing.

 Crowdsourcing (Howe 2006) was defined as “outsourcing to the crowd.”
 It is an online problem-solving model, involving feedback and suggestions from those who are interested.
 Van Ess (Van Ess 2010) says “Crowdsourcing is channeling the experts’ desire to solve a problem and freely share the answer with everyone.”
 With Reddit, there are many experts who share multiple perspectives, and the most popular suggestions rise to the top.
-Reddit has become to journalism; a collective journalist demonstrating a willingness to be accountable and to learn from errors.
+Reddit has become a de facto alternative to journalism; a “collective journalist” demonstrating a willingness to be accountable and to learn from errors.